RayKlefstad/ICS45c/README.md

 ## Build Instructions

-If you are not already in a terminal (or ssh with OpenLab) from the above instructions, you will need to open a terminal and move into your project folder as show below:
+If you are not already in a terminal (or SSH with OpenLab) from the above instructions, you will need to open a terminal and move into your project folder as show below:

 ```bash